Leading continuous discovery

-Reflecting on my first 6 months at Penfold
+Reflecting on my first six months at Penfold.

 Joining Penfold during a time of change was both exciting and challenging.
 Born as the go-to pension for the self-employed, it expanded its services to the workplace pension industry last year, and we needed to connect with a whole new user base.
 The moment I joined, my new (continuous-discovery champion 🏆) manager, Barry, stressed the importance of staying in touch with our customers, which became one my top priority in my first months, teaming up with Emi, Product Manager in our Customer Experience Team (affectionately known as Team CX).